AppLayerLabs/bdk-cpp/README.md

 * If you need to clean up the build, use `cmake --build . --target clean`
   * This also cleans stale `.pb.*` files in the `proto` folder (useful for if/when Protobuf gets updated)

+## Configuring

+Before deploying, go to the `nodeopts` directory in the project's root folder - you'll find a `defaults.json` file which is the template for a node's configuration.
+The template has sane default values, but if you wish, you can copy it to an `options.json` file and customize it to your liking.
+The deploy script (see below) will use your custom config over the default one if it exists in the folder.

+NOTE: if you're deploying nodes manually for some reason (as in NOT using the deploy script), keep in mind you'll have to create and configure one `options.json` file for EACH different node you want to run.
+If that's the case, make sure that things like HTTP ports and the like are not conflicting with each other.

 ## Deploying

 Go back to the project's root directory and run `./scripts/AIO-setup.sh`.
 The script will deploy a local testnet with 5 Validator nodes, 6 normal nodes and 1 discovery node.
 All of them will be rdPoS.
 Run the script again to re-deploy, or call `tmux kill-server` to stop it entirely.